How the Wolds was won: The fight to save ‘Lincolnshire’s rainforest’ from oil drills

 That it happened on the same day as the opening of Cop26 was a coincidence.
 Yet the irony of the situation was not lost on campaigners.

-“It was such a juxtaposition,” says Nick Bodian, a retired army officer who was instriumental in the campaign.
+“It was such a juxtaposition,” says Nick Bodian, a retired army officer who was instrumental in the campaign.
 “You had all these world leaders talking about 1.5 degrees and saving the planet but down here in Lincolnshire, we were having to fight tooth and claw to persuade [the local authority] not to let part of Wolds be turned into a new oil filed.”

 In the end, it was probably sheer people power that won the day.

-More than 1,700 residents signed a petition against the development close to the mediaeval hamlet of Biscathorpe and almost 200 more raised individual objections.
-Figures were drawn up showing that the use of the oil would result in 82,000 tonnes of carbon being pumped into the atmosphere every year.
+More than 1,700 residents signed a petition against the development close to the medieval hamlet of Biscathorpe and almost 200 more raised individual objections.
+Figures were drawn up showing that the use of the oil would result in 82,000 tons of carbon being pumped into the atmosphere every year.
 The local MP Victoria Atkins – a minister in Boris Johnson’s government – threw her weight behind the campaign, with local ward councillors, including Tory Hugo Marfleet, also standing against it.

-Unlike in Whitehaven, Cumbria, where developers of a proposed new mine can count on significant local support for the jobs it will bring, many here feared an actual economic hit.
-The development, they said, would effectively industrialise an official Area of Outstanding Natural Beauty inveitably resulting in a reduction of its 3 million annual tourists.
+Unlike in Whitehaven, Cumbria, where developers of a proposed new mine can count on significant local support for the jobs it will bring, many here feared an economic hit.
+The development, they said, would effectively industrialise an official Area of Outstanding Natural Beauty, inevitably resulting in a reduction of its 3 million annual tourists.

-“By any measure – health, economic or environmental - it was a catastrophe in the making,” says 65-year-old Bodian whose group went by the name SOS Biscathorpe.
-“I wouldn’t say we were confident of winning but you spoke to people round here and, except for the company itself, no-one wanted it.
-No-one.”
+“By any measure – health, economic or environmental – it was a catastrophe in the making,” says 65-year-old Bodian whose group went by the name SOS Biscathorpe.
+“I wouldn’t say we were confident of winning but you spoke to people round here and, except for the company itself, no one wanted it.
+No one.”

-Now, pertinently, the victorious villagers are weighing up a new challenge with potentially far wider reaching consequences.
+Now, pertinently, the victorious villagers are weighing up a new challenge with potentially far wider-reaching consequences.
 They are exploring the idea of a national campaign aimed at having the government’s National Planning Policy Framework rewritten to ban all new fossil fuel projects being developed in the UK.

 Certainly, those in the Wolds are not the only people to have faced – or be facing – such a battle.

-Some 40 new fossil fuel projects are currently in the pipeline in the UK, according to a Friends of the Earth report released on the eve of Cop26.
-They range from the that now infamous Cumbrian mine – currently the subject of a sprawling planning inquiry – to a proposed vast new oil field in the North Sea west of Shetland.
+Some 40 new fossil fuel projects are currently in the pipeline in the UK, according to a Friends of the Earth report released last month.
+They range from that now infamous Cumbrian mine – currently the subject of a sprawling planning inquiry – to a proposed vast new oil field in the North Sea west of Shetland.
 Only last month a vast expansion of a gas and oil site in East Yorkshire was turned down by councillors after fight led by local residents.

 “The legislation we have is desperately out of date with the situation the world finds itself in,” says Jamie Peters, director of campaigns with Friends of the Earth.
-“The planning rules aren’t it for purpose for getting us to net zero.
+“The planning rules aren’t fit for purpose for getting us to net zero.
 They’re a nonsense.
 You have Boris Johnson saying the right things at Cop26 but his government is refusing to budge on this.
 The only thing that is stopping more of these fossil fuel developments going ahead right now is people power.”

 How exactly SOS Biscathorpe itself – a group of about 50 residents spread across the Wolds – will now go about turning itself into an effective government-lobbying machine is yet to be established.